 Invest Heavily in Training

-Your ROI depends heavily on user adoption.
+Your ROI heavily depends on user adoption.
 Ensure users are comfortable and proficient before go-live.
 Provide ongoing learning resources.

 Choose the Right Partner